Finding a Lawyer

 The bad news is that bullying is much more prevalent than illegal forms of mistreatment.
 And most attorneys are deaf to cases that don't have discrimination as part of the mistreatment.
 It's not just their fault; blame the law.

-Furthermore, if you claim discrimination, you have to get permission from the federal EEOC before you can hire a private attorney.
+Furthermore, if you claim discrimination in some states, you have to get permission from the federal EEOC before you can hire a private attorney.
 Sometimes it is mere formality, but it can delay your taking action.
 You have to tell the federal government that you have a discrimination complaint against the employer first, then get a "right to sue" letter.
-The current (highly politicized and pro-employer) EEOC has no interest in pursuing cases on behalf of individuals.
-The EEOC is reluctant to punish employers.
-Furthermore, their cases can take more than 10 years to finish!
+The EEOC has little interest in pursuing cases on behalf of individuals.
+You can expect to try mediation to resolve your claim.
+Furthermore, their cases may take years.
+Consult an attorney to find out if the EEOC requirement applies in your state.

 There are some other, equally unsuccessful, legal avenues to pursue.
-Read related reasearch by law professor David Yamada.
+Read related legal research by law professor David Yamada.

 In short, U.S. employment law -- either federal or state -- is weak.
 Employers have the upper hand.
 If you have a union, you have more rights and can slow down the employer's drive to fire you (if the union is supportive).
-Without a union, the doctrine of "employment at-will" prevails in the U.S. You can kiss your job goodbye if any employer representative wants to take it away from you.
-All rights belong to the employer, except in rare instances.
+Without a union, the doctrine of "employment at-will" prevails in the U.S. All rights belong to the employer, except in rare instances.

 Conflict of Interest Avoidance